 The Akashic experience comes in many sizes, forms, and flavors to all kinds of people, and all its varieties convey information on the real world — the world beyond the brain and the body.
 The experience ranges from artistic visualizations and creative insights to non-local healings, near-death experiences, after-death communications, and personal past life recollections.
 Notwithstanding the great variety in which it occurs, the Akashic experience has strikingly uniform features.
 Whatever else it may contain, the Akashic experience conveys that the experiencing subject is not separate from the objects of his or her experience — the sense that “I, the experiencing subject, am linked in subtle but real ways to other people and to nature.”
 In deeper experiences of this kind, there is a sense that the cosmos and I are one” (p.2)

-I once spoke with a woman who had the gift of spirit sight about the death of her brother.
+A woman I once met had the gift of spirit sight.
+In our sharing, she told me about the death of her brother.
 By spirit sight, I mean that she had an intuitive mind’s eye to perceive the depths of soul that surround and saturate material life.
 This is soul perception that I called, ‘sensually feeling into’ in my opening story.
 As her brother lay dying in his hospital bed, she said he appeared to her stretched way out into time.
 It was as if his head was behind his head was behind his head…ad infinitum, in the way a person looks when 2 mirrors are held facing each other and you place yourself between them.
 He was out of his mind, mumbling and bobbing his head.
 However, sometimes he would stop and look at the clock on the wall for a moment, then return to his delirium.
 It went on this way for some time until suddenly, he stopped and turned to her.